 Many users of ecstasy are polydrug users.
 Since ecstasy is frequently taken at clubs and festivals, many users may combine the drug with alcohol.
 This is dangerous, as it significantly increases the risk of dehydration and liver damage.

 Ecstasy is often cut with other cheaper substances, so users may inadvertently take other drugs.
 For example, it’s frequently cut with amphetamines or methamphetamines.

-What Common Drugs Are Used with Ecstasy?
+Which Drugs Are Commonly Used With Ecstasy?

 Since ecstasy tends to lower users’ inhibitions, they might be tempted to take drugs they would normally decline, such as cocaine.
 Many users will also resort to other drugs to help with the “come down” period.

-Typically, users will smoke cannabis to help combat the insomnia caused by ecstasy.
+Typically, users will smoke cannabis to help combat insomnia caused by ecstasy.
 Some may take more extreme measures and resort to opiates or benzodiazepines.

 Not only do these drugs have serious potential for addiction, but they make it a lot easier to get trapped in a cycle of taking ecstasy.

 If you or someone you love is struggling with addiction to ecstasy, we’re here to help.
-Here at Addiction Treatment Services, we’ll work with your insurance to get you treatment that’s covered under your plan.
+Here at Northbound Addiction Treatment Services, we’ll work with your insurance to get you treatment that’s covered under your plan.
 Visit our insurance information page to find out more about this process.